-Explore a living city as we negotiate its busy streets!
+Explore the living city of Cape Town on foot!
 History, culture and architecture are woven into our story.

 Stunning art deco buildings accompany us on the way to the Grand Parade overlooked by the Castle, City hall and former Drill hall.
 Here we also discover the city's original shoreline.
 The walk ends on bustling Greenmarket Square, where the Methodist Church and Old Townhouse dominate.